Juliangarciam13/CryptoDashboard/README.md

 ## Technologies Used

--React.js: JavaScript library for building user interfaces.
+- React.js: JavaScript library for building user interfaces.
--Chart.js: Library to create interactive charts.
+- Chart.js: Library to create interactive charts.
--Coingecko API: API to obtain information about cryptocurrencies.
+- Coingecko API: API to obtain information about cryptocurrencies.

 ## Usage
 1. Upon loading the app, you will see a list of available cryptocurrencies.